 “And it kind of came down to, who’s a coach that I know about?
 And I know that taking that risk [of moving to a different coach] is obviously something that works out really well for a lot of people with a new coach, but I ultimately thought I knew what was going on here, and I knew that I could keep getting better here [with Buron].
 And that the snow, while it’s not the best here, it’s pretty consistent, and I can do whatever competitions I want basically and I don’t have to be distracted by a full-time classload.
 So that’s kind of how I came to that.
 But I think there’s a number of ways it could have gone, and I think a number of ways that it probably could have gone pretty well, but for now I’m happy with where I’m at.
 I think I made the right decision.”

 So far, the decision seems to have worked out well for Schumacher.
-(This was perhaps more of an open question at the time of the original interview for this story, before Schumacher consistently destroyed the junior field at 2019 Senior Nationals, placing 4th, 5th, 7th, and 12th in four races while recording the highest junior finish in each event.)
+(This was perhaps more of an open question at the time of the original interview for this story, before Schumacher consistently destroyed the junior field at 2019 Senior Nationals, placing 4th, 5th, 7th, and 12th overall in four races while recording the highest junior finish in each event.)

 “I think it has,” Schumacher muses.